SnowflakePowered/sabinokaku/README.md

 ```

 ### Short Format Preamble
 The short format always begins with `kaku_s`.
-Information is then inferred with the syntax `AssemblyName::QualifiedClassName$EntryFunction`
+Information is then inferred with the syntax `AssemblyName::QualifiedClassName$EntryFunction`.
+The
+short format preamble requires that your assembly and runtime configuration file is in the same folder as `kaku.co`.

 ```
 kaku_s